Déclaration de transparence relative à l'esclavage moderne

 Conseil du risque d'approvisionnement

-VS&Co has a Sourcing Risk Council comprised of senior executives from various company divisions and functions that meets quarterly to discuss core business, sourcing and purchasing practices and to approve policies as required.
+VS&Co has a Sourcing Risk Council ("the Council") comprised of senior executives from various company divisions and functions.
+The Council meets quarterly to discuss core business, sourcing and purchasing practices and to approve policies as required.
 Le Conseil comprend des dirigeants et des parties prenantes ayant une expertise dans les domaines suivants :

 The Council assesses current risks, including geopolitical, social compliance and associated supply chain risks and sets policies related to responsible sourcing, including locations from which we will source materials or produce goods as reflected in our Sourcing Country Policy.
 Le Conseil du risque d'approvisionnement opère sous la direction et la supervision du Comité de vérification du Conseil d'administration.
-Le président du Conseil du risque d'approvisionnement fait régulièrement des rapports au Comité de vérification, qui lui met au fait le Conseil d'administration.
+The Chair of the Sourcing Risk Council reports to the Audit Committee on an annual basis, and the Audit Committee updates the Board of Directors.

 *Independent Production Services (IPS)

 IPS is a compliance function within VS&Co that works with our supply chain to ensure goods and inputs are sourced from factories and mills that meet or exceed VS&Co's compliance standards.
-IPS is responsible for monitoring and enforcement of VS&Co''s social compliance program and has been supporting global compliance for more than two decades, enabling improvement in working conditions, supply chain security, and trade compliance in our supply chain through monitoring, remediation, capacity building and training.
+IPS is responsible for monitoring and enforcing VS&Co's social compliance program and has been supporting global compliance for more than two decades, enabling improvement in working conditions, supply chain security, and trade compliance in our supply chain through remediation, capacity building and training.

 POLITIQUES RELATIVES À L'ESCLAVAGE MODERNE ET À LA TRAITE DES PERSONNES